 I am an experienced counsellor with a specialist training in couples and relationship therapy and an approachable and responsive style of working.
-I have worked with Relate for over 7 years now, and in my private practice I see couples, individuals and young people from 10 years old upwards.
+I worked with Relate for over 11 years, and have been a therapist for now for over 15 years.
+In my private practice I see couples, individuals and young people from 5 years old upwards.

 When Would Counselling Be Helpful?